The Natural background for South American seafaring

 There are thousands of Bamboo sorts in Asia, but even today we find only some hundreds in South America.
-That small number indicate that Bamboo plant could have been imported, after the discovery of America, and a question to the biologists could therefor be, if Bamboo in fact had been imported from Asia - and if not: which sorts are natural in South America.
+That small number indicate that Bamboo plant may have been imported after the discovery of America, and a question to the biologists could therefor be, if Bamboo in fact had been imported from Asia - and if not: which sorts are natural in South America.

 Naval Rigging gear

-As user of ropes we know, that a twined = 2-stranded rope is very knotty to use in a running rig, at least hauling over a guiding wheel.
+As user of ropes we know, that a twined = 2-strand-twisted rope is very knotty to use in a running rig, at least hauling over a guiding wheel or an edge.

-They use twined ropes on their small reed-rafts on Lake Titicaca.
-On bigger vessels hauling over a rounded pole or through a wooden eye a 2-stranded rope would not be very appropriate, and a braided is to prefer.
+The SouthAmericans use twined ropes on their small reed-rafts on Lake Titicaca.
+On bigger vessels hauling over a rounded pole or through a wooden eye a 2-strand rope would not be very appropriate, and a braided is to prefer.
 As supplement a braided rope neither twist over a shear in dependance of the tractive force - when lifting the sail versus lowering.
-That does a halyard on a stranded rope.
+That does a halyard of twisted rope.

 The South American cultures were all very keen in textile works, that is verified in remanent textile finds from the Paracas culture until the Incas, and their hundreds of suspension rope-supported bridges all over their land confirm this competence.